-A key focus for the Australian and New Zealand College of Perfusionists is to help its members obtain official recognition (course accreditation and regulation) as qualified practising clinical perfusionists.
+A key focus for the Australian and New Zealand College of Perfusionists is to help its members obtain official recognition (course accreditation and regulation) as qualified practising perfusionists.

 As a result of the College’s growing advocacy initiatives, New Zealand and Australian Perfusionists have gained greater recognition for their contribution and professional endeavours.
 ANZCP aims to strengthen relationships with all levels of government and with hospital, employer, industry stakeholders and the public.
 ANZCP will continue to represent our membership on a wide range of issues including qualifications, professional standards and funding matters.